eadlam/auto-shuttle/README.md

-A prototype of the map tool using PaperJS, ReactJS, and the Flux architecture.
+This runs a simulation for a 3-station autonomous shuttle fleet and displays various metrics of the system in the browser.

 ```
 > npm install